Class of 1979, 40th Reunion

 • Lloyd E. Worner Award winner and anthropology major William S. Smith ’74

 • Gresham Riley Award winner Professor John Simons P’05

 • Gresham Riley Award winner Brenda Soto P’19

 • Spirit of Adventure Award winner and art major Winnie Barron ’79

 Class Photo, Palmer Hall (prior to the Homecoming Picnic)

 Freedom and Authority, Bemis Hall

-Class of 1979 Celebration, Grand Ballroom, Mining Exchange Hotel, 8 S. Nevada Ave.
+Reception, Dinner, and Dancing with the "Beta House Band," Grand Ballroom, Mining Exchange Hotel, 8 S. Nevada Ave.

 Sunday, Oct.
 13